 Conducting background checks can be a legal minefield.
 The slightest error can lead to a costly lawsuit.
 Background check companies know this.
 As such, complying with relevant legislation is at the top of their priority.
 Most even offer compliance tips to their clients.

 With free background checks, there is no guarantee of compliance.
 Take two popular free websites, backgroundchecks.org and freebackgroundchecks.org.
-In both websites, anyone can conduct a background check on another person by simply entering their details (i.e. name, phone number, age, location, etc).
+Both websites can conduct a background check on another person by simply entering their details (i.e. name, phone number, age, location, etc).
 There is no need to show evidence that a person authorized a background check.

 This is actually legally murky.
 The reason for this is that laws like the Fair Credit Reporting Act (FCRA) forbid conducting a background check on someone without obtaining a written authorization from them.
 The implication of this is that whoever uses the free websites to conduct background checks (without obtaining authorization from the individuals) can easily get sued.
 This is something which a background checks company would remind a client.